Helsingin Jalkapalloklubi: Transfers

 HJK Helsinki has produced a large number of players who have gone on to represent the Finland national team.
 Over the years, HJK has also provided the most probable way for transfers abroad in Finland for Finnish and international players.
-In August 2011, HJK sold Teemu Pukki to a German Bundesliga club Schalke 04 for €1.8 million, which is the record transfer fee in Veikkausliiga.
+In August 2011, HJK sold Teemu Pukki to a German Bundesliga club Schalke 04 for €1.8 million, which wass the record transfer fee in Veikkausliiga until 2026.
 Besides Pukki, also Joel Pohjanpalo, Alexander Ring, Jukka Raitala, Dawda Bah and Luka Hyryläinen transferred to Bundesliga clubs from HJK.